Five Affordable Classic Motorcycles Under $5,000

 Expect to pay between $2,500 and $4,000 in the US.
 You'll pay the lower end for something with 50K miles and in red; you'll pay $4-5K for one in green that's intact and has lower miles (around 20K is the norm).
 I saw one for $4,000 and it vanished within a day.

-Look for the following things unique to this motorcycle
+Look for the following things unique to the Kawasaki ZRX1200R:

 - Does it have scratches on the left hand side?
 Or a dent in the tank?
 Unfortunately the kickstand is only stable when the motorcycle is on a level surface.
 If it's not, it can tip over.
 Make sure it hasn't, so you don't have to replace any bits (or the tank!) to sell it again later, if you ever want to.